esphome/esphome-devices/_devices/ESP32DeepSleepBME280.md

 type: misc
 standard: global
 ---
-Example how to use Deep Sleep.
+How to use Deep Sleep with bme280 and esp32.
+This sensor is very power efficient only drawing a few uA when idle and a couple of mA when being read.
 No GPIOs need to be linked on ESP32 to enable deep sleep like they do on ESP8266.
-You can safely set the run time to zero and the sleep time the same as the update interval.

 The device wakes up reads the values from the bme280 and sends them via MQTT.
 I used MQTT rather than API because this will be in a remote location and I was not sure API would work with the Home Assistant server behind one NAT firewall and the ESP32 behind another with the internet in the middle.
 Yes I know its a security risk, thats why MQTT is on a non standard port to reduce likelyhood of people constantly hitting my Mosquitto server.